 Myth 3: You need to wait for your postpartum check up appointment to heal your Diastasis Recti

 The rectus abdominis (6-pack muscles) is not, has never been and will never be, one solid muscle.
 Medically speaking, a separation of two finger widths or more is considered a Diastasis Recti - but not everyone with a 2 finger gap should be put in the DR category!

 The problem lies with function.
-We need to consider the ability of the Mother to create core connection and tension along the linea alba to manage intra abdominal pressure.
+We need to consider the ability of the Mother to create core connection and tension along the linea alba to manage intra-abdominal pressure.
 We often measure the width of the gap, but we should especially examine the depth of the gap, as this indicates the health of the connective tissue and core strength.

-If you have a firm 2 finger gap – your core can be functional – You can create tension in your ab midline and control intra-abdominal pressure.
+If you have a firm 2-finger gap – your core can be functional – You can create tension in your ab midline and control intra-abdominal pressure.
 You have a “functional” Diastasis Recti.

-If you have a squishy 2 finger gap, then there’s a good chance that your connective tissue has lost integrity and may not carry tension well.
+If you have a squishy 2-finger gap, then there’s a good chance that your connective tissue has lost integrity and may not carry tension well.
 Your core is weakened, disconnected – You have a Diastasis recti (if that’s your case, keep reading to learn how to heal it!)

 Myth 2: Diastasis recti can't be prevented

-During pregnancy, EVERY women experiences some degree of abdominal separation, which is completely normal.
-The 2 sides of the rectus abdominis (six-pack muscles) separate along the mid line of connective tissue called linea alba that holds them together.
+During pregnancy, every woman experiences some degree of abdominal separation, which is completely normal.
+The midline of the abdomen is composed of connective tissue called the linea alba, which is designed to stretch.

-Learning how to move and breathe with your growing belly, strengthening your core safely, and limit stress and strain on weakened areas is key to maintaining core connection and limiting the gap to a healthy ab separation.
+Learning how to move and breathe with your growing belly, strengthening your core safely, and limiting stress and strain on weakened areas is key to maintaining core connection and limiting the gap to a healthy ab separation.
 That is the purpose of my Mommy Body Bliss – Pregnancy Workout Routine & Wellness Plan

+Myth 3: You need to wait for your postpartum check up appointment to heal your Diastasis Recti